-Note that $\{X\}$ is already generated by $\lot$.\todo[color=green!20]{B: added this remark, since otherwise $\{X\}$ comes a bit out of nowhere.} The predicate $T_X$ semantically corresponds to the predicate called $0$ in \cite{g:linear-branching-time}, which is satisfied by each state which has no out-going transitions.
-Similarly, the predicates $\refuse{B}$ (resp.\thinspace $\ready{B}$) corresponds to the predicates $\tilde B$ (resp.\thinspace $B$) in \cite{g:linear-branching-time}, which is satisfied by those states that refuse (resp.\thinspace enable) all the actions from $B$.
+Note that $\{X\}$ is already generated by $\lot$.
+The predicate $T_X$ semantically corresponds to the predicate denoted $0$ in \cite{g:linear-branching-time} (satisfied by those states that have no outgoing transitions).
+Similarly, the predicate $\refuse{B}$ (resp.\thinspace $\ready{B}$) corresponds to the predicate $\tilde B$ (resp.\thinspace $B$) in \cite{g:linear-branching-time}, which is satisfied by those states that refuse (resp.\thinspace enable) all the actions from $B$.